 Static correction is a very mild, harmless electric stimulation that gets your pet’s attention.
 Pets experience a light tingling sensation on the skin that gets their attention or startles them and interrupts their behavior.
-Electronic collars and other static products are training aids that allow you to redirect and teach your pet safely and effectively.
+Once known as "shock collars," electronic collars are now much more advanced training aids to help you teach your pet safely and effectively.

 Static correction vs. Static stimulation

 We often use two terms: static correction and static stimulation.
 Generally, static correction is behavior-based, with products activated by the pet himself.
 Such products include electronic containment, bark control, and pet proofing.
 Stimulation is the term often used to describe training products that are user-activated.
 The difference is whether it’s automatic or not.
 You’re correcting your pet’s behavior with containment/bark control/pet-proofing products.
 With training products, you’re stimulating your pet and getting his attention in order to teach.

 Imagine a slight tickle or the light static-like surprise of touching a metal doorknob.
 Training collars and other products that use electric stimulation are actually quite mild when set at low levels--and most pets learn easily at the lower levels.
 They work so well because they get your pet’s attention, similar to a tap on the shoulder to remind your pet to pay attention to you.
 The surprise of the electric stimulation is often underestimated as an important learning tool.
 When properly introduced and used, surprisingly low levels of stimulation can cause inattentive or stubborn dogs to learn commands quickly.1